wp-plugins/make-me-droid-mobile-app-connector/readme.txt

 *	It distributes your blog content as a JSON format that is immediately ready for Make me Droid data sources.
 *	Through the mobile app, it provides a way for users to share your articles on social networks, to increase your audience.

-You can get support from our [forum](http://www.makemedroid.com/forum/).
+You can get support from our [forum](http://www.makemedroid.com/forum/), or write to contact@makemedroid.com for any bug in the plugin.

 == Installation ==